fusionengine-org/fusion/README.md

 then it is in dev branch but there is no 'full version' of this project!
 I'm working hard to make first alpha version of it!

-First make sure you have everything installed, see chapter Installation.
-Currently, in the folder example is a file called example.py This the file where you put your code in and import the engine file.
-Later it will become a library, but for now it is easier to develop the engine like this To run it just run the ```make example```

 ## Installation

 #### Setup (easiest)